jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-5/chapter-9.md

 Cicero* is of opinion, that the establishing of the tribunes preserved the republic.
 “And, indeed, (says he,) the violence of a headless people is more terrible.
 A chief, or head, is sensible that the affair depends upon himself, and therefore he thinks; but the people, in their impetuosity, are ignorant of the danger into which they hurry Edition=  current; Page=  [72] themselves.”
 This reflection may be applied to a despotic government, which is a people without tribunes, and to a monarchy, where the people have some sort of tribunes.

-Accordingly, it is observable, that, in the commotions of a despotic government, the people, hurried away by their passions, are apt to push things as far as they can go.
-The disorders they commit are all extreme; whereas, in monarchies, matters are seldom carried to excess.
+Accordingly, in the commotions of a despotic government, the people, hurried away by their passions, are apt to push things as far as they can go.

+The disorders they commit are all extreme.
+Whereas, in monarchies, matters are seldom carried to excess.

 The chiefs are apprehensive on their own account; they are afraid of being abandoned; and the intermediate dependent powers† do not choose that the populace should have too much the upper hand.

 It rarely happens that the states of the kingdom are entirely corrupted=  the prince adheres to these; and the seditious, who have neither will nor hopes to subvert the government, have neither power nor will to dethrone the prince.

 In these circumstances, men of prudence and authority interfere; moderate measures are first proposed, then complied with, and things at length are redressed; the laws resume their vigour, and command submission.